CrossTheRoadElec/Phoenix5-Documentation/source/ch06b_PrepLinuxRobot.rst

 ------------------------------------------------------
 Once your controller is ready, it is necessary to setup your SocketCAN device.

-To use CANable as a SocketCAN device, update the Canable firmware to "candlelight" `here <https://canable.io/updater/>`_.
+To use CANable as a SocketCAN device, update the Canable firmware to "candlelight" `using these instructions <https://canable.io/updater/>`_.

 Alternatively you can deploy SocketCAN firmware to a HERO.
-See the GitHub repository `here <https://github.com/CrossTheRoadElec/HERO-STM32F4>`_.
+See our repository `on Github <https://github.com/CrossTheRoadElec/HERO-STM32F4>`_.

 How to prepare Robot Controller Software?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~